-You may also choose to sign up for your local notification system.
+You also may choose to sign up for your local notification system.

-Bradley County: Residents of Cleveland/Bradley County and those in neighboring communities can immediately begin receiving pertinent information via text message and email by texting "Join CBCEMA" to 30890 or by registering online at https://bradleyco.regroup.com.
+Bradley County: Residents of Cleveland/Bradley County and those in neighboring communities can immediately begin receiving pertinent information via text message and email by texting "Join CBCEMA" to 31002 or by registering online at bradleyco.app.regroup.com.